zaiisao/Documentation/en/Interactive Broadcast/token_server_go.md

 ## Generate a token using **RtcTokenBuilderSample**

+<div class="alert note">To quickly test generating a token on the server, you can follow the steps in <a href="https://www.agora.io/en/blog/2-click-setup-testing-token-server/">Click Setup: Testing Token Server</a>.</div>

 We take **RtcTokenBuilderSample.go** as an example:

 1. Log onto the Golang official site to download the latest Stable version of Golang.
 2. Synchronize the GitHub repository to your local drive.
 3. Navigate to the **/go/sample/RtcTokenBuilder/** folder and open **sample.go**.
 > Our demo provides sample-App ID, appCertificate, channelName, uid, and userAccount for demonstration purposes.
-4. Replace the sample-App ID, appCertificate, and channelName with your own.
+4. Replace the sample-App ID, appCertificate, uid, and channelName with your own.
 For information about getting an App ID and an App certificate, see [Token Security](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#app-id).
     - If you use an int uid to join a channel, comment out the following code block:
 ```Go
 	result, err = rtctokenbuilder.BuildTokenWithUserAccount(appID, appCertificate, channelName, uidStr, rtctokenbuilder.RoleAttendee, expireTimestamp)